 The Committee considered several factors in the granting of stock options in November 1993.
 Anticipating a change in Bancorp's executive leadership in 1994, the Committee desired to retain each member of the Managing Committee.
-The Committee increased long-term stock option grants in an effort to the performance of the five named executive officers throughout 1993 to be outstanding in producing well above average financial results in a demanding and challenging Hawaii economy.
-During May of 1993, as a result of the efforts of the executive officers and staff of Bancorp, the Bank of Hawaii, the largest subsidiary of Bancorp, completed its acquisition of American Financial Services of Hawaii, Inc. ("AFS") and the integration of AFS is progressing well and ahead of schedule.
+The Committee increased long-term stock option grants in an effort to improve retention of each member of senior management.
+The Committee determined the performance of the five named executive officers throughout 1993 to be outstanding in producing well above average financial results in a demanding and challenging Hawaii economy.
+During May of 1993, as a result of the efforts of the executive officers and staff of

+Bancorp, the Bank of Hawaii, the largest subsidiary of Bancorp, completed its acquisition of American Financial Services of Hawaii, Inc. ("AFS") and the integration of AFS is progressing well and ahead of schedule.
 Other significant accomplishments include the: (i) acquisition by Bank of Hawaii International, Inc., a subsidiary of the Bank, of an equity interest in Banque Indosuez Vanuatu, Ltd. (renamed Banque d'Hawaii Vanuatu, Ltd.), (ii) establishment of branches of the Bank in Suva and Nadi, Fiji, which expands Bancorp's market presence in the growing economy of the South Pacific.
 The Committee believes that the performance level of each individual warranted an increase in stock option grants over previous years.
-As such, the Committee targeted grants above the 50th percentile.
-The Committee used present value and other methods in determining the targeted size of the awards.
 In the case of Mr. Stephenson, who will be retiring as Chairman and Chief Executive Officer effective August 1, 1994, the Committee elected to examine the possibility of a stock option grant to him during January 1994 after the final financial results were made public.
 The performance of Bancorp was such that the Committee on January 27, 1994 granted Mr. Stephenson a stock option for 21,000 shares at an option price of \$45.00 per share out of the Bancorp Stock Option Plan of 1994, which would be exercisable after July 27, 1994.
 This stock option grant is subject to approval of the 1994 Plan by the stockholders at the annual meeting of stockholders to be held on April 27, 1994.